External Quality Regulation

 Recommendation 3 of Sir Jonathan Michael’s Independent Review of the Isle of Man Health and Social Care System called for health and social care services provided directly or indirectly by Manx Care to be inspected regularly by independent, external quality regulators, with a report to the Manx Care Board and to the Department of Health and Social Care (DHSC).
 It was also recommended that the inspections are determined against agreed defined standards that provide assurance yet require the enforcement of the recommendations and support a systematic approach to a continuous improvement.

-Following the recommendation, the Care Quality Commission (CQC) in England was identified as being able to assist recommendation 3 and conduct initial baseline inspections of the majority of services in adult social care (ASC), primary medical services (PMS) (including GPs, dental care, minor injuries and out of hours) and the hospitals.
+Following the recommendation, the Care Quality Commission (CQC) in England was identified as being able to assist recommendation 3 and conduct initial baseline inspections of the majority of services in adult social care (ASC), primary medical services (PMS) - including GPs, dental care, minor injuries and out of hours - and the hospitals.
 DHSC commissioned CQC to carry out these baseline inspections, a service level agreement (SLA) was signed in July 2021 to conduct this work.

-Who are the Care Quality Commission?
+About the Care Quality Commission (CQC)

 The Care Quality Commission register, inspect and regulate health and social care services in England.
 Their expertise in regulation and inspection to support the recommendation when approached, made them the best placed organisation to undertake a baseline inspection of services provided and/or commissioned by Manx Care and furthermore support the development of an ongoing approach to independent external quality inspections.

 The work on the Isle of Man is being undertaken in three phases.
 There was a period of engagement undertaken by DHSC with the services and key stakeholders on the framework up until the inspections began.
-CQC have undertaken pilots of the ASC and dental inspection methodology on the Isle of Man at the end of February.
+CQC have undertaken pilots of the ASC and dental inspection methodology on the Isle of Man at the end of February 2022.
 The GP and core service pilots have also taken place.

 Details of the three phases can be found below.

-This phase involved workshops to map the end to end methodology for delivering inspections across the Island and focused primarily on service-wide and location-level baseline assessments..
+This phase involved workshops to map the end to end methodology for delivering inspections across the Island and focused primarily on service-wide and location-level baseline assessments.

-Phase 2: Discovery and self-assessment (December 2021 – March 2022)
+Phase 2: Discovery and self-assessment (December 2021 to March 2022)

 The assessment framework has been adapted in co-production with services to help them understand what intelligence is available, how they can hear about people’s experiences of care, and understand the quality of care being delivered by services, from services.